kubedb/cli/docs/concepts/mongodb.md

 ```

 ### spec.version
-`spec.version` is a required field specifying the version of Elasticsearch cluster.
-Currently the supported value is `2.3.1`.
+`spec.version` is a required field specifying the version of MongoDB database.
+Official [MongoDB docker images](https://hub.docker.com/r/library/mongo/tags/) will be used for the specific version.

-## spec.replicas
-`spec.replicas` specifies the number of pods in the Elasticsearch cluster.
-If not set, this defaults to 1.

 ### spec.storage